If you are the victim of Sexual Assault, you should call 911 and Campus Security (731) 697-9765.

 4. The victim is advised to contact the Jackson Police Department or Madison County Sheriff Department immediately following an assault.
 Institutional employees will assist the victim in notifying the authorities, if the student requests the assistance of these personnel.
 Once the assault is reported to law enforcement officials, the police will file charges if the evidence warrants such action.

 5. The victim is advised to alert the appropriate administrative personnel of the College of the assault as soon as possible in order to assure that the victim and other potential victims have a safe campus environment after an incident.
-At Lane College, this official is the Vice President for Student Affairs.
+At Lane College, this official is the Director of Campus Safety and Security.
 Reporting a sexual assault does not commit a victim to filing a complaint with the College.
 The information will be kept confidential to the fullest extent permitted by law.
-Incidents of sexual assault may be reported by the victim or by another individual who shall serve as a liaison with the Office of Student Affairs.
-The liaison could be any faculty, administrative or professional staff member at Lane College.
+Incidents of sexual assault may be reported by the victim or by another individual who shall serve as a liaison with the Office of the Dean of Students.
+The liaison could be any faculty, administrative, or professional staff member at Lane College.
 This person may assist the victim during any investigative proceedings.
 If the victim wishes, action will be taken to assure her/his safety.
-These actions could include: relocation to another room or residence hall, changing of room locks, contacting professors, adjusting class schedules, and assisting with filing a legal protection order against an assailant.
-The victim is also advised to consider whether she/he wishes to file a formal complaint with College authorities.
+These actions could include: relocation to another room or residence hall, changing of room locks, contact professors, adjusting class schedules, and assisting with filing a legal protection order against an assailant.
+The victim is also advised to consider whether she/he wishes to file a formal complaint with college authorities.

-6. The victim is advised to utilize as many of the following services as will be helpful: the Counseling Center, Health Center, Student Affairs Office, College Chaplain, Women’s and Men’s Rape and Resource Assistance Program (WRAP), Tennessee Coalition Against Domestic and Sexual Violence, and S.S.
-Wolfe Counseling.
+6. The victim is advised to utilize as many of the following services as will be helpful: the Counseling Center, Health Center, Office of the Dean of Students, Chaplain, Women’s Rape and Resource Center (WRAP), and Tennessee Coalition Against Domestic and Sexual Violence.
 Services are also available in other counties adjacent to Madison County.

 Lane College reserves the right to pursue adjudication of an incident of sexual assault apart from and independent of any legal recourse a student might choose.
 An individual who decides against filing a criminal complaint does not relinquish the right to an institutional investigation.
 Sanctions which might be imposed upon an assailant by the College are not predicated upon, or limited to, those which might be administered through a court of law.
 The College makes no attempt to shield members of the Lane College Community from the law, nor does it initiate involvement in legal proceedings against a member of the Community.
 Membership in the Lane College Community does not exempt anyone from local, state, or federal laws, but rather imposes the additional obligation to abide by all of the College’s policies.